 SYMPOSIUM UNFORMATIERT / BEYOND FORMAT

-This year’s DOKUARTS-Symposium takes place in cooperation with the European Documentary Network and will discuss the historical, present and continuing formatization of media and culture as well as the interrelations between conditions of production, aesthetics and politics in the context of films on art and future prospects of the unformatted documentary film.
+This year’s DOKUARTS-Symposium took place in cooperation with the European Documentary Network and discussed the historical, present and continuing formatization of media and culture as well as the interrelations between conditions of production, aesthetics and politics in the context of films on art and future prospects of the unformatted documentary film.

 Location Zeughauskino of the German Historical Museum, Unter den Linden 2, 10117 Berlin

 Conference Language German/English

 The External Reality.
 Notes/Thoughts on the Relationship between Photography and Documentary Film